uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

 ### JavaScript Never blocking

 - A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, `never blocks`.
-Handling `I/O` is typically performed via events and callbacks, so when the application is waiting for an IndexedDB query to return or an XHR request to return, it can still process other things like user input.
+- Handling `I/O` is typically performed via `events` and `callbacks`, so when the application is waiting for an `IndexedDB` query to return or an `XHR request` to return, it can still process other things like user input.

 ---

 ### How the data saved in JS

 - `stack`
-  - primitives : `value` (num, str)
+  - `primitives` : `value` (num, str)
-  - Structural : `address` (obj, arr, etc)
+  - `Structural` : `address` (obj, arr, etc)
 - `heap`
   - value related the obj address from `stack`